-Alexandria Farmers’ Market
+10. Explore the Alexandria Farmers’ Market

 In peak season, there are over 70 vendors selling meat, cheese, bread, pastries, pasta, fruits, vegetables, plants, flowers, jewelry, soap, and art.

 Parking is free in the Market Square Parking Garage, and access is also available by the Old Town Trolley and DASH bus.

 It runs weekly on Saturdays from 7am-12pm.

-This tiny house was constructed in 1830 by John Hollensbury.
-He was annoyed with horse-drawn wagons and loiterers in his alleyway and built the house to spite them and prevent them from using the passage, thus getting the name of a spite house.
+John Hollensbury was annoyed with horse-drawn wagons and loiterers in his alleyway and built the house to spite them and prevent them from using the passage, thus getting the name of a spite house.

 It goes from the northern trailhead near Theodore Roosevelt Island down past the airport, through Old Town Alexandria, and further south along the river to the endpoint at Mt.
 Vernon estate.

-This trail gives you a nice opportunity to get out in the fresh air while seeing the Washington D.C. skyline and the Potomac.
+This trail gives you a nice opportunity to get out in the fresh air while seeing the Washington DC skyline and the Potomac.